Meeting Special Needs

 Bloomingdale is committed to the premise that with early support, children with special needs can succeed in school.
-The Mainstreaming Model we developed in 1973 is designed to give these vulnerable children the support they need for the opportunity to succeed.
+The Mainstreaming Model we developed in 1973 is designed to give these vulnerable children the support they need to succeed.

-Our Model is built on a powerful idea: give children earmarked for failure such a strong foundation of support and special services that when they graduate into elementary school they can succeed and move ahead in mainstream classrooms.
+Our inclusive model is built on a powerful idea: give children such a strong foundation of support and special services that when they graduate into elementary school they can succeed and move ahead in general education classrooms.

 At Bloomingdale:

-- Special needs children are fully included in the vibrant academic and social life of their early childhood classrooms.
+- Children with special needs are fully included in the vibrant academic and social life of their early childhood classrooms.

-- Our team of special education teachers, speech therapists, and occupational therapists works one-to-one with youngsters with developmental delays, communication and speech disorders, emotional disturbances, and learning disabilities.
+- Our team of special education teachers and social work interns works one-to-one with youngsters with developmental delays, communication and speech disorders, behavior issues, and learning disabilities.

-- Each site has a one-to-one room where the child meets regularly with the therapist.
+- We provide a one-to-one room where the child meets regularly with the therapist.

-- The special education staff and the classroom teachers work as a team to understand each child’s needs and design a program to meet these needs.
+- The Disability Services staff, the Education Director, and the classroom teachers work as a team to understand each child’s needs and design a program to ensure their success.

 - Parents are involved at every step.
 They gain an understanding of their children’s needs so that they can advocate for their children once they leave Bloomingdale.